janaiscoding/fittrackr/frontend/README.md

 ### Known bugs:

 - [x] Delete account modals aren't displaying properly - z-index on overlay is currently broken. (fixed)
+- Turning light mode on from user doesn't stay on the whole app
+- [x] Bug with avatar on posts it sets all to current - Fixed from avatar image component

 ### Nice to have: